-Valuation and concentration are important, but they are insufficient reasons for a rotation in global equity leadership.
-Valuation differentials can persist.
-Concentration is a concern; perhaps it's simply a winner-take-all world.
+Valuation and concentration are important, but they are insufficient reasons for a leadership rotation.
+Pricing differentials can persist.
+So can concentration.
+Perhaps it's simply a winner-take-all era.

 Historical perspective on market cyclicality is important to consider.
 Think back to before the financial crisis.
 The first 10 years of the 21st century is referred to as the "lost decade" for U.S. investors.
 Those who piled into the late-1990s era of "irrational exuberance" saw the popping of the dot-com bubble, then recession and 9/11.
 Even when the market rebounded in 2003, it was a tepid recovery.
-Then, of course, the market crashed in 2008.
-An investment in the broad U.S. equity market at the start of 2000 was worth less by the end of 2009.
+In 2008, the market crashed.
+An investment in the broad U.S. equity market at the start of 2000 was worth less by the close of 2009.